Are you ready to start investing after making real money for the first in your life?

 Unfortunately, we all know that these accounts don’t exactly offer the highest interest rates in the world.
 I recently took a look at the best online bank accounts and found that rates are very low across the board at the moment.
 If you want to take on more risk for the potential of more reward (and more loss), continue reading please.

-Invest in securities:
+Invest in securities.

 You can go the safe route by investing in low risk investments, such as a bonds.
 The return is usually just slightly higher than a online savings account.
 The positive is that you can sleep at night knowing that your savings are growing.
 In essence, you’re earning a passive income through investing in low-risk securities.

 You can be a bit more riskier by investing in individual stocks.
 I’m sure you’ve all heard the arguments for and against this.
 I won’t get into that debate.

 - Don’t day trade if you don’t know your stuff.
 Get to know the company and the market.

 - Don’t invest money that you don’t have.
 Don’t borrow money to start investing.

 - Understand that you’re essentially gambling and that you should only invest within your limits.
 It’s all a gamble.